mrmanishgit/Face-Authentication-System/README.md

  create table users(UserName varchar(30),Email varchar(50),Phone varchar(10),Password varchar(20));
  exit;

-Again open system tray->Wamp green icon left click->phpMyAdmin.
+Again open system tray->Wamp green icon left click->tomcat 10.1.
 Browser will be opened.
 Database list on left side.
 Click on "3dface".
 You can see "users" table and get confirmed with the same.

 Run the project.